toncarton/price_engine/README.md

 # Price engine for toncarton

-This repository will help you to setup and customize a personal price engine for your toncarton account.
+This repository will help you to set up and customize a personal price engine for your toncarton account.

 ## Introduction
 The price engine is a simple `JavaScript function`.